Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Theory

-\paragraph{DB-DOI:} In the recently proposed quantum algorithm Double Bracket-Diagonal Operator Iteration (DB-DOI), the Hamiltonian is diagonalized through a double bracket flow on a quantum computer,\cite{robbiatiDoublebracketQuantumAlgorithms2025} where each sequential rotation can be variationally determined to minimize the off-diagonal of the Hamiltonian.
-The current vDBF method can be viewed as a classical version of the DB-DOI approach, where the time steps are chosen to minimize the expectation values of the reference state, and the time evolution is approximated using the SPD technique.
+\paragraph{DB-DOI:} In the recently proposed quantum algorithm Double Bracket-Diagonal Operator Iteration (DB-DOI), the Hamiltonian is diagonalized through a double bracket flow on a quantum computer,\cite{robbiatiDoublebracketQuantumAlgorithms2025} where each sequential rotation can be determined variationally to minimize the off-diagonal elements of the Hamiltonian.
+The current vDBF method can be viewed as a classical version of the DB-DOI approach, where the time steps are chosen to minimize the expectation values of the reference state, and the time evolution is approximated using the \texttt{PP} technique.